Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Are Medicare Part A premiums increasing in 2025?

 Roughly 1% of Medicare Part A enrollees pay premiums; the rest are entitled to free premiums based on their earnings history or a spouse’s.
-For enrollees who pay premiums for Medicare Part A, the premiums are projected to increase slightly for 2025,12 although final numbers won’t be available until the fall of 2024.
+For enrollees who pay premiums for Medicare Part A, the premiums will increase slightly for 2025.13 Depending on how much work history the person has, the 2025 Part A premiums (for the 1% of beneficiaries who have to pay a premium) will be either $285/month or $518/month.

 Is the Medicare Part A deductible increasing for 2025?